 The peripheral regions were incorporated in this international growth process through a steady and persistent increase in the demand for primary products, which many of these areas were well able to produce.
 Industrialization in Britain soon exposed her limited range of natural resources and her growing inability to feed a rapidly growing population.
 Increasingly, Britain was forced to rely on other countries to supply her mounting needs for foodstuffs and industrial raw materials.
 To a lesser extent the other industrializing countries of Europe also came to depend on overseas sources of supply of primary products.
 The growing pressure of industrial demand on the centre's natural resources and supplies of foodstuffs and raw materials, and the resulting tendency towards rising prices, prompted a search for cheaper supplies in the periphery and an outflow of capital and skilled labour to develop peripheral sources of supply.
-In this way, a cumulative process of growth was initiated in a number of countries overseas by the relation between the export demand for primary products and the inflow of foreign capital and labour that was associated with the expansion of the export sector.
-Particularly favoured by these developments were the US and, later, the regions of recent settlement, including Canada, Argentina, Uruguay, South Africa, Australia and New Zealand, each of which, at different times and to varying degrees, came to depend on growth through primary product exports and the inflows of foreign capital and labour associated with it.
-At the other end of the spectrum were those peripheral countries which remained largely unaffected by these revolutionary changes, or those which became 'enclave economies', that is, countries in which foreign demand and the new technology served to revolutionize the export sector while leaving the rest of the economy virtually unchanged.
+In this way, a cumulative process of growth was initiated in a

-The failure of the expansion and modernization of the export sector of the enclave economy to spark off growth in the rest of the economy is only one of the problems arising out of the international record of economic growth in the nineteenth century.
-There are many others.
-Why, for example, did economic result of this diffusion'. ('A New View of European Industrialization', Economic History Review (Feb., 1985), p.
+4 But, as Rondo Cameron has stressed, 'It is necessary ... to distinguish between the mere diffusion of technology and the distinctive pattern of industrialization that occurred on the continent as a result of this diffusion'. ('A New View of European Industrialization', Economic History Review (Feb., 1985), p.
 10).
 Cameron goes on to argue (pp. 22f.) that, besides the British model of industrialization, there were several others in which such factors as the availability of coal and the needed human resources formed two basic ingredients, with international investment and financial institutions performing subordinate roles.